will/securekey/README.md

 their sessions right away.
 My [patch to Rack::Cookie](https://github.com/rack/rack/pull/263) takes care of that for you.
 A rails patch is coming soon.

+## Install

+Clone then run:

+    $ bundle install

+Next you'll want to make sure you've got a local database set up:

+Then you can create and migrate your database by running:

+    $ createdb secure_key
+    $ sequel -m db/ postgres:///secure_key

+Make sure tests pass by running:

+    $ bundle exec rake

 ## A Heroku add-on, running on Heroku, made with Heroku add-ons

 It currently uses the free heroku-postgres dev plan, pgbackups, and scheduler add-ons.